ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mark: To synthesize the discussion, as a website operator, I don't want them to train on my content.
 AI however is such a prevalent technology that it's problematic.

 Felix: This is a meta-comment.
 We're struggling to discuss all of the elements of the proposal at the same time.
-Is displa category a replacement for AI use, how it would change, shall we bring other modalities?
+Is display category a replacement for AI use, how it would change, shall we bring other modalities?
 Shall we get rid of top level categories?
 Do we need distinction between pre/post training.
 Work on only 1, i.e. display-text category to address the summary issue which is a pressing concern for many people and then revisit the rest.

 Mark: we're trying to steer the discussion.
 From my POV, it's about this search stuff.

 Felix: Is this a replacement for the search category?
 There are already more fine grained control in use than the one proposed in the draft.
 We would be doing a diservice to those who are using those controls.
 More discussion is needed for the AI summary case where the display-text and exact match interesting.
 Can this be applied to other modalities, images, generic display-output.

 Gary: You said people just want to opt out.
-My experience with small publishers is that if you small poking them for granular stuff, they have a lot of preferences and some might be technical items that they don't like,i..e gen AI display.
+My experience with small publishers is that if you small poking them for granular stuff, they have a lot of preferences and some might be technical items that they don't like, i.e. gen AI display.
 Eric's comment is very interesting, can we just run a study and see what people want?

 Mirja: We want something simple, to keep it simple - you just disallow, there's no simple switch.

 Sebastian: reacting to Gary about search categories.
 The search cat. is meant to be in place to avoid that creators have to choose between preferences on AI like pre/post training and being found on the web.
-I have not done this study but I assume search category would be swtiched on because the creators and right holders want to be find through any available means, i.e. AI supported search.
+I have not done this study but I assume search category would be switched on because the creators and right holders want to be find through any available means, i.e. AI supported search.
 If you are too granular in that case - can we simply say "we want to be find, but dont want AI to train on our content"?

 Suri: If it's not general use, it is flat and non hierarchical - maybe people know what exactly what to do , but unclear how to generalise it.
 Make sure that we don't block more than it's needed.